 How does this apply to retail?

 At Quinine, we think long and hard about how we can use everyday reference points to help people understand and navigate the in-store experience.
 We use different stimuli to prime customers and staff towards more meaningful experiences.
-Our design ideas often work at a subconscious level, making the experience more intuitive, pleasant or engaging.
+As one of the leading experiential design companies, our design ideas often work at a subconscious level, making the experience more intuitive, pleasant or engaging.